bradgrantham/gpt-4-6502/README.md

 So `gpt-4` is already much better than most people at a technical task which requires significant reasoning and recall.
 Even [GPT-3 passed a technical interview at Google](https://www.pcmag.com/news/chatgpt-passes-google-coding-interview-for-level-3-engineer-with-183k-salary), but for a lower-level job.
 I think GPT-5 will usually get this emulation task right, and probably a bunch of harder things.
 I suspect it will even be able to get close to telling me the memory vector results without executing the instructions.

 My job isn’t programming anymore, most days.
-I spend most of my time designing interfaces, reviewing code, and thinking about how to improve products and technologies.
-How long before some very large language model can do that as well as I can?
+I spend a lot of my time reviewing code, providing feedback on interfaces, and thinking about how to improve our product.
+I haven't had much luck asking ChatGPT about that.
+How long before some very large language model will do that better than I can?